blog-banner-image

 • Location: Gainesville, FL

-• Duration: One year or more
+• Expected Time to Completion: One year or more

 George Washington University

-A distance-based graduate certificate in forensic investigation through GW Online provides information about modern methods of investigating crime scenes, including forensic photography, fingerprints, psychiatry, and child abuse investigation.
-It also can let students know about career opportunities in this field, including local, state, and U.S. law enforcement agencies.
-Combined with the right background and experience, this 18-credit certificate can qualify someone to apply for medical examiner position or medicolegal death investigator.
-Some students go right into the workforce, while others may consider continue studying for a master’s of science/crime scene investigation or related forensic programs in chemistry, molecular biology, and toxicology.
+Combined with the right background and experience, this 18-credit certificate can qualify someone to apply for a medical examiner position or a medicolegal death investigator.
+Some students go right into the workforce, while others may consider continuing to study for a master’s of science/crime scene investigation or related forensic programs in chemistry, molecular biology, and toxicology.

 • Location: Washington, DC

-• Duration: One year
+• Expected Time to Completion: One year

 University of North Dakota

 This non-credit death investigation training course offers students the opportunity to learn about current methods of death, including violent crime, accidents, and forensic pathology, among other subjects.
 It also covers topics like personal safety gear and tools needed during death investigations and how to work with other public safety agencies during death events.
-It’s designed for law enforcement or medical personnel, and also includes continuing education credits (CEUs) for POST, as well as health board and nursing programs in several states.
+It’s designed for law enforcement or medical personnel and also includes continuing education credits (CEUs) for POST, as well as health board and nursing programs in several states.
 Students can study the online modules at their own pace.

 • Location: Grand Forks, ND